The Near Miss Effect and the Framing of Lotteries: Introduction

 Near misses might influence the DM's belief formation in the following sense: A rational DM taking part in a certain lottery will eventually form a correct belief over the probability of winning because he views all losing outcomes identically.
 However, for a non-rational DM, losing outcomes that are close to winning ones might provide positive feedback that will lead to a distortion in his probabilistic assessment and result in a higher perceived probability of winning.
-Thus, we can interpret the near miss index as the DM's perceived probability of winning.
-Therefore, different lottery framing might have a substantial impact on the subjective lottery valuation.
-This leads us to the following question: Given an objective probability of winning $p$, what is the lottery framing that maximizes the perceived probability of winning?
+This distortion might stem from near miss event triggering the "close" counterfactual of a winning outcome (\cite{Kah90}, \cite{Kah82}, \cite{Lew73}).\footnote{Close counterfactuals are alternatives to reality that "almost happened".
+In our setting, a winning outcome might be a close counterfactual to losing outcomes that are "close" to it.} Thus, one possible interpretation of the near miss index is the DM's perceived probability of winning.
+Therefore, a different lottery framing might have a substantial impact on the subjective lottery valuation.
+This leads us to the following question: Given an objective probability of winning $p$, what is the lottery framing that maximizes the perceived probability of winning.\footnote{An alternative interpretation for the near miss effect is that some people derive additional utility from the thrill of being close to winning and enjoy gambling for its own sake (see \cite{Bin20}).
+This interpretation will also lead to higher subjective valuation of lotteries with higher near miss index.}

 The search for an optimal lottery frame takes us down an unexpected path to the field of information theory and connects our near miss index with coding theory and the study of covering codes (see \cite{Coh97} for a textbook).